MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crtsetreporthook.md

 If the client-defined reporting function completely handles the debug message such that no further reporting is required, then the function should return **TRUE**.
 When the function returns **FALSE**, **_CrtDbgReport** is called to generate the debug report using the current settings for the report type, mode, and file.
 In addition, by specifying the **_CrtDbgReport** return value in **returnValue**, the application can also control whether a debug break occurs.
 For a complete description of how the debug report is configured and generated, see **_CrtSetReportMode**, [_CrtSetReportFile](crtsetreportfile.md), and **_CrtDbgReport**.

-For more information about using other hook-capable run-time functions and writing your own client-defined hook functions, see [Debug Hook Function Writing](/visualstudio/debugger/debug-hook-function-writing).
+For more information about using other hook-capable run-time functions and writing your own client-defined hook functions, see [Debug hook function writing](/visualstudio/debugger/debug-hook-function-writing).

 > [!NOTE]
 > If your application is compiled with **/clr** and the reporting function is called after the application has exited main, the CLR will throw an exception if the reporting function calls any CRT functions.